git/git.github.io/rev_news/drafts/edition-112.md

   [version 2 of his patch](https://lore.kernel.org/git/2ef53ff98b12fe9373a15ec3a795235f040d9049.1715667067.git.ps@pks.im/)
-  adding a section about features "that are _not_ to be deprecated" and proposing some further deprecations, while withdrawing the $GITDIR/hooks directory deprecation proposal.
+  adding a section about features "that are _not_ to be deprecated" and proposing some further deprecations, while withdrawing the `$GITDIR/hooks` directory deprecation proposal.

-  Karthik Nayak replied to the version 2 patch, listing a number of commands not mentioned in the document that do similar things, which might indicate that some of them could be deprecated too.
+  Karthik Nayak replied to the patch version 2, listing a number of commands not mentioned in the document that do similar things, which might indicate that some of them could be deprecated too.
 Patrick, Junio and Dragan discussed these commands, but decided that only